Afridi-7/NovaChat/README.md

-# 🌟 NovaChat - Advanced AI Assistant
+# 🌟 Afridi.ai - Advanced AI Assistant

 A beautiful, modern, and feature-rich chatbot application powered by Google's Gemini AI with session-based conversations, real-time messaging, and an intuitive user interface.